-- Recommendation of ELA or Social Studies Teacher - Recommendation of administration - ❖ Demonstrates a GPA that reflects progress towards graduation - Must bring progress reports and report cards to Mrs. Luttrell at the end of each grading period. - Must be willing to participate in Fund Raisers with a minimum requirement to be met for each one. - ❖ Must be willing to pay \$50.00 for their prom dues. - Must be able to work in groups. - Must be committed, hard-working, and focused. - Must be self-motivated. - ❖ Must be willing to promote the prom to fellow classmates. - ❖ Must be willing to follow directions and accept constructive criticism. - ❖ Must not have or become a discipline problem. - ❖ Must attend ALL meetings unless prior excusal has been given.
+- ❖ Recommendation of ELA or Social Studies Teacher - ❖ Recommendation of administration - ❖ Demonstrates a GPA that reflects progress towards graduation - Must bring progress reports and report cards to Mrs. Luttrell at the end of each grading period. - ♦ Must be willing to participate in Fund Raisers with a minimum requirement to be met for each one. - ❖ Must be willing to pay \$50.00 for their prom dues.
+All tickets must be purchased befot Winter Break.
+No Exceptions

+- ❖ Must be able to work in groups. - Must be committed, hard-working, and focused. - ❖ Must be self-motivated. - ❖ Must be willing to promote the prom to fellow classmates. - ❖ Must be willing to follow directions and accept constructive criticism. - Must not have or become a discipline problem. - ❖ Must attend ALL meetings unless prior excusal has been given.

-MUST BE ABLE TO DECORATE THE DAY BEFORE THE PROM, AND FOR AT LEAST 2 HOURS THE DAY OF THE PROM, IF N
+MUST BE ABLE TO DECORATE THE DAY BEFORE THE PROM, AND FOR AT LEAST 2 HOURS THE DAY OF THE PROM.
+IF NOT, YOU WILL BE RESPONSIBLE FOR PAYING THE CURRENT FULL PRICE TO ATTEND.